rmmATenersystemscom/es-inventory-hub/docs/WINDOWS_11_24H2_ASSESSMENT.md

 ## Assessment Logic

+The Windows 11 24H2 assessment evaluates devices based on the following criteria:

+### Pre-Assessment Checks

+Before evaluating hardware requirements, the assessment performs these checks:

+1. **Non-Windows Devices**: If the device is not running any version of Windows, the 24H2 assessment does not apply
+2. **Windows Server**: If the device is running Windows Server, the 24H2 assessment does not apply
+3. **Already Installed**: If the device already has Windows 11 24H2 installed, it is automatically marked as compatible

+### Hardware Requirements Assessment

-The Windows 11 24H2 assessment evaluates **6 critical requirements** based on Microsoft's official hardware requirements:
+For Windows client devices that don't already have Windows 11 24H2, the assessment evaluates **6 critical requirements** based on Microsoft's official hardware requirements:

 ### 1. 64-bit Operating System
 - **Field**: `os_architecture`